brmdv/churn-prediction-usecase/README.md

 > Your **mission**:
 >
 > - Predict those clients with more propensity to stop buying at the retail store.
->
 > - Find possible groups of clients and define their characteristics.
 This will help the marketing team to design custom-made campaigns to attract new customers and increase customer retention.
->
 > - Explore the impact on revenue and customer’s loyalty.
->
 > - What should be the marketing strategy leading to higher revenue and higher customer retention?
->
 > - Build a dashboard with data insights and KPIs.

+## Files

+* _clean_data_: Initial data cleaning, like removing invalid rows, unnecessary columns,…
+* _supervised_churn.py_: Collects and merges the data, based on the customers.
+It also calculates some new features.

-## Data sources
+### Data sources

 The data was anonimously scrambled provided to us by Delaware.
 For obvious privacy reasons, it is not included in this repository.
-We give a brief overview of how the raw data was structured.
+The data was very messy and needed a lot of clean-up.

+### Data cleaning

+#### Churn labeling

 ## Usage